• Skip to primary navigation

 Homemade butter in a ramekin, wrapped in greaseproof paper and wrapped in clingfilm.

-If I am going to be using the butter immediately, I just press it into a ramekin.
-If I am going to be freezing it, I either wrap it in greaseproof paper, or press it into a dish lined with plastic wrap.
+If I intend to use the butter immediately, I press it into a ramekin.
+If I am going to freeze it, I either wrap it in greaseproof paper or press it into a dish lined with plastic wrap.

 The plastic wrap makes it easy to remove the butter from the dish for freezing.